-The DeLamar Project consists of 287 unpatented lode, placer, and mill site claims, and 16 tax parcels comprised of patented mining claims, as well as certain leasehold and easement interests, that cover approximately 2,993 hectares in southwestern Idaho, approximately 80 kilometers southwest of Boise.
+The DeLamar Project consists of 700 unpatented lode, placer, and mill site claims, and 18 tax parcels comprised of patented mining claims, as well as certain leasehold and easement interests, that cover approximately 6,726 hectares in southwestern Idaho, approximately 80 kilometers southwest of Boise.
+The property includes 396 acres leased from the State of Idaho, and this state lease is subject to a 5.0% production royalty of gross receipts.
 The property is located within portions of the historical Carson (Silver City) mining district, and it includes the formerly producing DeLamar mine last operated by Kinross.
-The total annual landholding costs are estimated to be US\$106,157.
-All mineral titles and permits are held by the DeLamar Mining Company and by Integra Holdings U.S. Inc., each an indirect wholly-owned subsidiary of Integra.
+The total annual land-holding costs paid in 2018 was \$268,503 (US\$196,821), which included Advance Minimum Royalties payments, lease payments to the Idaho Department of Lands, land access lease payments to landholders and BLM claim fees.
+That cost is expected to increase to approximately \$454,861 (US\$333,427) in 2019, as the Company significantly increased its land package in 2018.
+All mineral titles and permits are held by DeLamar Mining Company and by Integra Holdings U.S. Inc., each an indirect wholly-owned subsidiary of Integra.
 A 2.0% NSR royalty is payable to a predecessor owner of 101 of the unpatented claims.
 There are also four lease agreements covering five of the patented claims that include NSR royalty obligations of 2.5% to 5.0%.
-Kinross has retained a 2.5% NSR royalty that applies to those portions of the DeLamar Area claims that are unencumbered by the royalties outlined above.
+Kinross has retained a 2.5% NSR royalty that applies to those portions of the DeLamar Deposit claims that are unencumbered by the royalties outlined above.
 The Kinross royalty may be reduced to 1.0% upon Kinross receiving total royalty payments of \$10,000,000.
-The property includes 396 acres leased from the State of Idaho, and this lease is subject to a 5.0% production royalty of gross receipts plus annual lease fees of US\$1,396.
 The DeLamar Project open-pit mine areas have been in closure since 2003.
-Even though a substantial amount of reclamation and closure work has been completed at the site, there remain ongoing water management activities and monitoring and reporting.
-A reclamation bond of US\$2,778,929 remains with the Idaho Department of Lands and a reclamation bond of US\$100,000 remains with the Idaho Department of Environmental Quality.
+Even though a substantial amount of reclamation and closure work has been completed at the site, there remain ongoing water management activities, monitoring and reporting.
+The Company's reclamation and remediation bonds, which are secured with surety bonds, are as follows: US\$2,778,929 (\$3,791,015) with the Idaho Department of Lands, US\$100,000 (\$136,420) with the Idaho Department of Environmental Quality, and US\$51,500 (\$70,256) with the Bureau of Land Management.